AdobeDocs/commerce-cloud-service.en/help/user/magento-platform.md

 ---
-title: Magento on Adobe Experience Cloud
+title: Commerce Management Guide
-description: A Magento platform built on Adobe.
+description: Learn about building, deploying, and managing Magento on Adobe Experience Cloud.
 exl-id: 3531a0e2-d7ac-4bf4-a14b-4cbe5314b6f2
 ---

-# Magento on Adobe Experience Cloud
+# Adobe Commerce Management Guide

 ![Banner](../assets/banner-hex-violet.png)

-## Magento Platform User Guide
+## Magento on Adobe Experience Cloud

-The Magento Platform-as-a-Service (PaaS) is a fully managed hosting platform built on Ethos-Kubernetes and Adobe Cloud Manager that provides a **self-service** approach to managing your Magento Commerce application in a Cloud-native environment.
-From the Magento Commerce Program portal, you control the following:
+The Adobe Commerce Program is a fully managed hosting platform that provides a **self-service** approach to building, deploying, and managing your Magento Commerce application in a Cloud-native environment.
+From the Commerce Program portal, you control:

 - Performance monitoring
 - Environment access and controls